-Dinara knew she’d fall before her foot even touched down.
-Sure enough, her ankle rolled and she hit the ground hard, a sharp wave of pain shooting up her leg.
+Dinara knew she was about to fall.
+Sure enough, as soon as her foot touched down, her ankle rolled and she hit the ground hard, a jolt of pain shooting up her leg.
 She groaned and rolled onto her knees and for a moment, debated just staying down.
 But someone nearby cried her name and that was enough to spur Dinara to stand.

 Tabia was already on her way over, worry written plainly across the older woman’s face.
 Dinara sighed.
 At least it wasn’t disappointment.

 “I’m alright,” Dinara said, flexing her foot.
 It hurt, but she could still bear weight on it.